MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

 - macOS

-The [Microsoft Enterprise SSO plug-in](/entra/identity-platform/apple-sso-plugin) includes two SSO features - **platform SSO** and the **SSO app extension**.
-This section focuses on **platform SSO**.
+The [Microsoft Enterprise SSO plug-in](/entra/identity-platform/apple-sso-plugin) includes two SSO features - **Platform SSO** and the **SSO app extension**.
+This section focuses on **Platform SSO**.

 On macOS devices, users normally sign in with a local account.
 Then, they sign into apps and websites with their Microsoft Entra ID.

-When you configure platform SSO, users sign into the device with their Microsoft Entra ID instead of their local account.
+When you configure Platform SSO, users sign into the device with their Microsoft Entra ID instead of their local account.
 When they sign into the device with their Microsoft Entra ID, then they get access to device features that use Microsoft Entra ID for authentication.

-For more information on platform SSO, go to [Configure platform SSO for macOS devices in Microsoft Intune](platform-sso-macos.md).
+For more information on Platform SSO, go to [Configure Platform SSO for macOS devices in Microsoft Intune](platform-sso-macos.md).

-You use platform SSO and the [SSO app extension](#sso-app-extension) (in this article) together.
+You use Platform SSO and the [SSO app extension](#sso-app-extension) (in this article) together.
 Specifically, you:

-1. Use platform SSO to sign into the device with Microsoft Entra ID.
+1. Use Platform SSO to sign into the device with Microsoft Entra ID.
 2. Use the SSO app extension to sign into apps and websites with Microsoft Entra ID.

-With these features, users can sign in with their Entra credentials and minimize the number of times they need to enter their Entra credentials.
+With these features, users can sign in with their Microsoft Entra credentials and minimize the number of times they need to enter their Microsoft Entra credentials.

 ### Platform SSO feature summary

-The following table summarizes the platform SSO features in Microsoft Intune.
-Use this information to determine if platform SSO is right for your organization.
+The following table summarizes the Platform SSO features in Microsoft Intune.
+Use this information to determine if Platform SSO is right for your organization.

 | Feature | Details |
 | --- | --- |